Linda Shirley May Thompson

 Dan & Leila Thompson & family

-Shawn & Renee Hamilton
+Posted by Shawn & Renee Hamilton on

 Our thoughts are with you all at this difficult time.
 Melissa, I saw your mom about a year ago and we discussed old times and how her grandchildren are Calvin and Morgan and my kids are Calvin and Morgan.
 We had a nice visit for the short time we spent.
 She was a beautiful lady.
 I was hoping to pop in for a visit like she wanted but then the pandemic changed the plan.
 Keep your memories close and share them often.

-Bob and Betty Sorge
+Posted by Bob and Betty Sorge on

 Tom, Greg and Melissa and families,